cortezjl/MyWorkWeek/ProjectPlan.md

 - [ ] Weekly journal entry
 - [ ] Set up authentication locally
 - [ ] Set up authentication on AWS
-- [ ] Add the Schedule table, populate with data, (test and prod dbs)
+- [ ] Add the Schedule and schedule_detail table, populate with data, (test and prod dbs)
-- [ ] Create the timeOffRequest and schedule entities
+- [ ] Create the schedule and schedule_detail entities
 - [ ] Update Trail and Trail report to use trail type and grooming
 - [ ] Update Trail and Trail report tests to be sure they work with the new relationships
 - [ ] Review and incorporate any feedback from Checkpoint 2.